doriantaylor/rb-intertwingler/README.md

 _identifiers_ (in this case URIs) and one or more _representations_.
 A familiar type of information resource is a _file_, which has exactly one representation and usually one, but possibly more than one identifier (file name/path).
-Web resources have an additional dimension, which is the _request method_ or _verb_ with which the resource was requested.
+Web resources have several additional dimensions, including content type, natural language, character sets, other encoding and compression schemes, and even the _request method_ or _verb_ by which the resource was requested.

 #### Opaque Resource